Lightstreamer/Lightstreamer-example-StockList-client-smarttv/README.md

 * Download and install the [Samsung SMART TV SDK](https://www.samsungdforum.com/Devtools/SdkDownload) (choose the platform of your interest), this example is based on version 4.5 of the SDK.
 * Download and install the [Oracle VM Virtual Box](http://www.virtualbox.org/).
 * Download and install the [Smart TV SDK Emulator Image for Virtual Box](https://www.samsungdforum.com/Devtools/SdkDownload) and import it in Virtual Box.
-* Download the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and copy the `lightstreamer.js` file from the Lightstreamer JavaScript Client SDK (located under the `DOCS-SDKs/sdk_client_web_unified/lib` folder) into the `app/javascript` folder of this project.
+* Get the `lightstreamer.js` file from [npm](https://www.npmjs.com/package/lightstreamer-client-web) or [unpkg](https://unpkg.com/lightstreamer-client-web/lightstreamer.js) and copy it into the `app/javascript` folder of this project.
 * Download the [require.js](http://requirejs.org/) file and copy it into the `app/javascript` folder of this project.

 Once ready, create in eclipse a new <b>Samsung Smart TV JavaScript App Project</b> and overwrite the resources of this project on those newly created.